 Part B pays for doctor’s charges and for other outpatient treatment and requires a premium payment by the individual.
 Both Part A and Part B require the individual to pay a deductible and possible co-payments.

 Home health care and hospice are reimbursable by Medicare.
-Both require a physicians order that documents a need for “skilled” home care.
+Both require a physician's order that documents a need for “skilled” home care.
 This means that services are provided by a registered or licensed nurse, occupational therapist, speech therapist, physical therapist, pharmacist, etc. Home health nurse aides are reimbursed by Medicare when in conjunction with these healthcare professionals.
 When the patient’s need is considered no longer “skilled” or the patient is no longer home-bound, the aide services are not reimbursed.
 These services are considered short term and limited, but can be effectively used with Medicare paying the bill.

 Long Term Care Insurance

-Long Term Care (LTC) insurance has been sold for many years and is included in many individuals benefit programs through their employers.
+Long Term Care (LTC) insurance has been sold for many years and is included in many individual’s benefit programs through their employers.
 In recent years, fewer of these plans have been sold because of their increasing and expensive premiums.
 LTC insurance pays for care that is generally not covered by health insurances and Medicare.
-Individuals who require assistance performing basic activities of daily living (ADLs) such as dressing, bathing, eating, toileting, incontinence, ambulating or getting out of bed all quality for benefits.
+Individuals who require assistance performing basic activities of daily living (ADLs) such as dressing, bathing, eating, toileting, incontinence, ambulating or getting out of bed all qualify for benefits.

 LTC insurance will pay for home care, assisted living, nursing homes and Alzheimer’s facilities.
 Sometimes it is difficult to determine if a senior has this insurance, especially when it is included in the employer’s benefit package.
 Call the employer benefits department to see if this insurance exists.

 This program can take up to a year for approval but will pay retroactively from the beginning of service.
-The local office is in Scranton, PA. and is open Monday through Friday from 9am-4pm.
-Call Anissa Fetchen, Veteran Service Officer, at 570-963-6778.

 Typically, people have life insurance to protect themselves and family members against sudden loss of income after the death of a breadwinner.
-Most seniors are years past employment so loss of income may not be a primary factor.
+Most seniors are years past employment, so loss of income may not be a primary factor.
 However, life insurance policies contain riders that sometimes allow benefits to be paid for chronic illness care.
-Policies even allow accelerated death benefits payments for long term care.
+Policies even allow accelerated death benefit payments for long term care.
 These riders are very useful for current elderly needs as well as planning for future Long Term Care costs.

 A reverse mortgage is a federally insured loan that allows you to convert some of the equity in your home into tax-free cash.
-It is a unique loan that is easy to obtain if you are at least 62 years old and own your own home.
+It is a unique loan that is fairly easy to obtain if you are at least 62 years old and own your own home.
 You always remain the owner of your home.